German-Cobian/Art-Gallery/README.md

 # Art-Gallery

-This React-Redux app fetches artworks from the [Art Institute of Chicago API] (https://api.artic.edu/api/v1/artworks).
+This React-Redux app fetches artworks from the [Art Institute of Chicago API](https://api.artic.edu/api/v1/artworks).

-From the home page the user can input a term related to the artwork that they are searching for (could be the name of the artwork, the srtist, the syle, etc.):
+From the home page the user can input a term related to the artwork that they are searching for (could be the name of the artwork, the artist, the style, etc.).

 ![AIC Home](/src/assets/Screenshot1.png?raw=true "AIC Home")